Yellowen/Faalis/docs/guides/source/getting_started.md

 Perform `rake db:migrate db:seed` and enjoy Faalis

 NOTE: You can specify the ORM you'd like to use in `config/initializers/faalis.rb`

+Perform `rake db:migrate db:seed`.
+If you're using different database engine rather than `sqlite`, then you have to create the db first.

 Done.
 Now you're ready to start developing your application using **Faalis**.
 Have fun.